IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 ## Rationale

-The trace-dispatcher library serves as a sophisticated solution for streamlined and effective tracing systems.
-Built upon the arrow-based contra-tracer framework, it surpasses the capabilities of the iohk-monitoring framework with the following enhancements:
+The `trace-dispatcher` library serves as a sophisticated solution for streamlined and effective tracing systems.
+Built upon the arrow-based `contra-tracer` framework, it surpasses the capabilities of the `iohk-monitoring` framework with the following enhancements:

 - Persistent activation of all tracers, adhering to the configured severity levels.

-- Granular configuration of individual tracers based on hierarchical namespaces, extending down to individual messages.
+- Granular configuration (such as filtering, limiting) of individual tracers based on hierarchical namespaces, extending down to individual messages.

-- Seamless transmission of traces to a dedicated cardano-tracer process capable of handling traces from multiple nodes.
+- Seamless transmission of traces to a dedicated `cardano-tracer` process capable of handling traces from multiple nodes.

-- When old tracing will be gone it will be possible to dynamic reconfigure of tracing within a running node.
+- Dynamic reconfiguration (i.e. hot-reloading) of tracing settings within a running node (after removal of legacy tracing).

 - Automatic generation of comprehensive documentation encompassing all trace messages, metrics, and datapoints.

+- Sanity and consistency checking of tracer implementations and tracing settings based on the system's introspective capability.

 ## Transition Period

-During the transitional phase, both old-tracing, based on the iohk-monitoring-framework, and new-tracing, leveraging trace-dispatcher and cardano-tracer, will coexist.
+During the transitional phase, both legacy tracing, based on the `iohk-monitoring` framework, and new tracing, leveraging `trace-dispatcher` and `cardano-tracer`, will coexist.

-This interim period provides an opportunity to thoroughly test and enhance the new-tracing system.
-Given the extensive repertoire of over 600 trace messages, the likelihood of uncovering regressions and bugs is anticipated.
+This interim period provides an opportunity to thoroughly test and enhance the new tracing system.
+Given the extensive repertoire of over 600 trace messages, the possibility of uncovering regressions and bugs is anticipated.
 Your assistance in identifying and rectifying these issues is invaluable.

-Please be aware that, owing to technical constraints, the new-tracing functionality will be constrained during this transitional phase.
-Certain features, such as the reconfiguration of a running node, will be temporarily unavailable.
+Please be aware that, owing to compatibility with the legacy system, the new tracing functionality will be slightly constrained during this transitional phase.
+Certain features, such as dynamic reconfiguration of a running node, will be temporarily unavailable.
 Additionally, there may be redundant implementations that are currently necessary but slated for refinement.

-To activate new-tracing, set the UseTraceDispatcher value to true.
-When making this switch, ensure that the configuration file includes the requisite values for the new-tracing setup, as detailed in the subsequent section.
+To activate new tracing, set the `UseTraceDispatcher` in the node's config file value to `true`.
+When making this switch, ensure that the configuration file includes the requisite values for the new tracing setup, as detailed in the subsequent section.

-## Key Recommendations
+## Key Recommendations for Developers

 Kindly consider the following important suggestions: